 \subsection{Impact of photoionization}

-It is known that the \ac{whim} is also partially ionized by the cosmic \ac{uvb} \citep[e.g.,][]{Nicastro1999, Krongold2003}, which alters the ionization balance and exhibit different spectral features from the \ac{cie} plasma \citep{Khabibullin2019,Churazov2023}.
-In this section, we combine the \ac{whim} phase distributions in numerical simulations (left panel of Fig. \ref{fig:phase-diagram}) and the photoionization emission model to characterize the impact of including photoionization model on our conclusions.
+It is known that the \ac{whim} is also partially ionized by the cosmic \ac{uvb}, which alters the ionization balance and exhibits different spectral features from the \ac{cie} plasma \citep[e.g.,][]{Nicastro1999, Krongold2003,Khabibullin2019,Churazov2023}.
+In this section, we describe how we combined the \ac{whim} phase distributions in numerical simulations (left panel of Fig. \ref{fig:phase-diagram}) and the photoionization emission model to characterize the impact of including the photoionization model on our results.

 The ionization parameter is defined as